UCLALibrary/research-tips/_tutorials/2021-01-13-reading-pedigrees.markdown

 authors:
     - cymfenee-dean-phifer
 contributors:
+    - doug-worsham
+    - renee-romero
+    - kian-ravaei
+    - jake-arakawa
-    - firstname-lastname
+    - chris-lopez
-    - Firstname Lastname
+    - sarah-phan
 # References and Attribution
 # include a list of referenced work, if necessary
 references:
-    - name, organization, or citation
 # THUMBNAIL
 # Include a thumbnail as a square PNG with a white or transparent background.
 Our standard dimensions are 250x250 px, but any size square will do.
 Thumbnails for tutorials go in /assets/tutorials/thumbnails/, and for workshops, /assets/workshops/thumbnails/.
 #
 thumbnail: /assets/....png
 # HANDOUT
 # If there's a handout for this tutorial, put it in /assets/handouts/ and replace the three dots with the filename!
-handout: /assets/handouts/....pdf
+handout:
 #
 # AWARDS
 # If the resource has won an award, reference a file name in includes/awards/ without the .html.
 For example, if it was accepted to PRIMO, you would write "primo".
 If the award isn't in includes/awards, create a new award file!
 #
 # awards:
-#   - award-1
-#   - award-2
 #
+#
 # CATEGORY & THEMES
 # Enter one category to put the resource in (e.g. Getting Started).
 If you enter a category that doesn't already exist, a new category will be created on the WI+RE site.
 # Themes can be used to create thematic collections of resources, e.g., stem, etc.
 #
-category:
+category: STEM Tutorials
-themes:
+themes: stem, biology, Life Sciences
 #
 # SORT WEIGHT
 # not built yet - but hoping this will work soon - 2020-06-09
 # This number determines where the resource will appear within the category.
 Larger numbers appear later within the category, and higher numbers appear earlier.
 #
-sort-weight: ##
+sort-weight: 1
 #
 # LEARNING OUTCOMES
 # List all the learning outcomes for the resource.
 #
 learning-outcomes:
+    - Differentiate between recessive and dominant genotypes
-    - a list
+    - Recognize how heterozygous traits are shown on a pedigree
-    - of learning outcome
-    - statements
-    - starting with verbs
+    - Identify the different genotype possibilities and/or modes of inheritance given an individual's parents/offspring
 #
 # ACCESSIBILITY INFO
 # NOTE special formatting of the info in this section!!